 The problem is that if that happens you won’t be able to afford a Chapter 13 Plan Payment and you won’t be eligible to file Chapter 7.
 No one ever thinks this will happen to them, but we see it happen all the time.
 Here’s the advantage of Chapter 13.
 When you are in a Chapter 13 and you rack up more debt and you can no longer afford to be in it, you can convert your case into a Chapter 7 and include all the debt that has arisen since the date of the Chapter 13 filing.
 In other words you file Chapter 13 Bankruptcy in 2015, rack up additional debt in 2018 and add it to the same bankruptcy once it is converted to Chapter 7.Now that’s safety.

-Finally, Chapter 13 Bankruptcy in Washington is simply a smoother process than Chapter 7.
+Finally, Chapter 13 Bankruptcy in Oregon is simply a smoother process than Chapter 7.
 The Chapter 13 Trustee doesn’t sell off your house if there is too much equity in it, the Chapter 7 Trustees can and will sell it off.
 The fact is that Chapter 13 Bankruptcy is a gentler smoother process than Chapter 7 Bankruptcy.

 The Chapter 7 Trustees in Tacoma are extremely professional, but they are in a very real sense your adversaries.
 If they can sell off your home or your wedding ring within the boundaries of the bankruptcy code, they will.
 In contrast, the Chapter 13 Trustee knows that if your plan doesn’t work for you, you will just dismiss it two months after filing and that doesn’t work for anyone.
 The process requires the Trustee to take a more collaborative approach rather than an adversarial one.

 Again, Chapter 7 is well worth considering but it is not always the be-all-end-all solution for debt relief.
-If you have any questions at all about the relative merits of Chapter 7 and Chapter 13 Bankruptcy in Washington, please contact our Tacoma office at xxx-xxx-xxxx to set up an appointment with one of our attorneys.
+If you have any questions at all about the relative merits of Chapter 7 and Chapter 13 Bankruptcy in Oregon, please contact our Tacoma office at xxx-xxx-xxxx to set up an appointment with one of our attorneys.
 We would be happy to help.

 In this article, I am going to discuss some other advantages of filing Chapter 13 bankruptcy rather than Chapter 7